PhilT/machines/README.md

       sudo sh -c 'echo VM_IP_ADDRESS machinesvm >> /etc/hosts'

-* Finally, take a snapshot of the VM and name it 'Clean'.
-This is used to restore the VM to a known state after each test run
+* Finally, take a snapshot of the VM and name it 'FreshInstall'.
+Handy when testing.

 What's happening under the hood